huijing/personal-website-v3/src/content/blog/2018-08-27-refactoring-an-inherited-codebase.md

     <li>there was the fact that <em>my youth was slipping away</em>,</li>
 </ul>

-I decided to rip out all the styles and scripts and rewrite them from scratch, only including external Javascript libraries, like [Moment.js](https://momentjs.com/) and [Chart.js](https://www.chartjs.org/), where necessary.
+I decided to rip out all the styles and scripts and rewrite them from scratch, only including external JavaScript libraries, like [Moment.js](https://momentjs.com/) and [Chart.js](https://www.chartjs.org/), where necessary.

 Although my team was comprised of my left hand and my right hand (and also my brain, a very important member of the team), I was reasonably confident I could pull this off because I can CSS faster than most developers I know, so the look-and-feel part of things wouldn't take me too long.
 From a UI functionality perspective, things didn't appear to be overly complicated.